Skip to main content

 How is the Voluntary Retirement Scheme Calculated?

 When you opt for the Voluntary Retirement Scheme (VRS), your compensation is calculated based on your last drawn salary and either your years of service or the number of months left until retirement.
-The company will offer you the higher amount between the two.
+The company can choose either method.

 Method 1: Based on Years of Service